MarcinWiech/Walter-Programming-Language/README.md

                        }
 ```

-To run use the main function
+To run the function place it inside Main.

 ```haskell
 Main:
      stdin >> Example1 >> stdout
 ```

-Example input and output
+Example input and output.

 ```haskell
 Input:  Output: